-Inner ear physiology.
+- Inner ear physiology.
 It has been extremely challenging for pharmaceutical companies to deliver drugs at effective concentrations to the inner ear.
 Like the eye, the inner ear is a protected space.
-Systemically administered drugs such as intravenous or oral formulations in doses high enough to reach effective inner-ear concentrations often bring unacceptable systemic toxicity.

-Heterogeneity of inner ear disorders.
-Hearing loss and tinnitus are symptoms of many different underlying etiologies, and they manifest themselves in many different ways.
+Systemically administered drugs such as intravenous or oral formulations in doses high enough to reach effective inner-ear concentrations often bring unacceptable systemic toxicity. - Heterogeneity of inner ear disorders.
+Hearing loss, tinnitus and vertigo are symptoms of many different underlying etiologies, and they manifest themselves in many different ways.
 For example, tinnitus may be provoked by such different proximal causes as whiplash injury, excessive noise exposure, the flu or even certain dental problems.
 In some cases, the tinnitus originates inside the cochlea, but then becomes "centralized," that is, the phantom sound persists even long after the initial source of the sensation has been removed.
-There has been a dearth of knowledge about the pathophysiology of tinnitus and hearing loss, which has hindered the pharmaceutical industry in pursuing therapeutics in this area.
+In case of vertigo, possible triggers include infection, inflammation, surgical trauma, disturbances of inner ear fluid balance or debris inside the inner ear.
+There has been a dearth of knowledge about the pathophysiology of tinnitus, hearing loss and vertigo, which has hindered the pharmaceutical industry in pursuing therapeutics in this area.

-Lack of clinical trial paradigms.
+- Lack of clinical trial paradigms.
 Historically, there have been challenges regarding the clinical endpoints used in measuring changes in tinnitus.
 Since tinnitus usually is perceived only by the patient affected by it, there is no direct way of measuring it.
 Like pain, tinnitus assessments have to rely on subjective endpoints.
-Tinnitus assessments consist either of psychoacoustic measures, performed by audiologists and other hearing specialists and sometimes considered as "semi-objective," or they are based on patient reported outcomes, or PROs.
-Unlike in pain, there has been a lack of guidelines and validation work on these PROs, and the relevance and reliability of psychoacoustic measures as efficacy outcome variables have been questioned.
+Tinnitus assessments consist either of psychoacoustic measures, performed by audiologists and other hearing specialists and sometimes considered as "semi-objective," or they are based on PROs.
+Unlike in pain, there has been a lack of guidelines and validation work on these PROs, and the relevance and reliability of psychoacoustic measures as efficacy outcome variables have been questioned. - Challenges with bioavailability.
+Betahistine, the active substance of AM-125 and also AM-201, has been used for decades for the treatment of vertigo.
+However, when administered orally, only small quantities of the drug actually reach the blood stream and can be distributed to the inner ear and the brain due to rapid and pronounced first pass metabolism.
+As a consequence of the low bioavailability, there has been significant variability in therapeutic outcomes.